Login

 Regulation 24(4) states that if residence is sought on other grounds, an application for a permanent residence permit contemplated in section 27(c) of the Act shall be accompanied by

-• a certificate or a factual finding report issued by business accountant registered with the South African Institute for Business Accountants to the effect that:
+• a certificate or a factual finding report issued by business accountant registered with the Chartered Institute for Business Accountants to the effect that:

 • at least an amount in cash as determined from time to time by the Minister, after consultation with the Minister of Trade and Industry, by notice in the Gazette, is available; or